 Companies Act Compliant

-The Companies Act 2006 revised and consolidated UK company law, following the recommendations of the Company Law Review, which reported on the modernisation of UK company law in 2001.
+The Companies Act 2006, revised and consolidated under UK company law following the recommendations of the Company Law Review, reported on the modernisation of UK company law in 2001.

 The key areas covered by the act are: